Quail and Millet (Kiyohara Yukinobu)

 Quail and Millet (粟に鶉図) is a 17th-century painting on silk by Kiyohara Yukinobu.
-It is in the collection of the Metropolitan Museum of Art.
+It is in the collection of the Metropolitan Museum of Art, in New York.

 Description and interpretation

 This work depicts a tranquil scene of a quail standing beneath stalks of grain.
 The work recalls twelfth-century Chinese academic painting in its realism and asymmetrical composition.
 Quail and millet are a symbol of autumn.